 Citi will likely approve people with a thin or no credit history.
 However, if you already have negative items on your credit report — like missed payments or unpaid medical or mobile phone bills — it could be harder to get approved.
 If that is the case, you might need to start your credit-building journey with a secured credit card.

 Students should not have to pay a fee to build their credit score.
-Fortunately, with Citi there is no annual fee.
+Fortunately, with Citi there is a $0 annual fee.
 And so long as you pay your statement balance in full and on time every month, you will never pay any interest either.

-You can earn 2,500 bonus points when you spend $500 within the first three months of opening the card.
+Earn 2,500 bonus points after spending $500 in purchases within the first 3 months of account opening.
 If you turn that into cash, it would be worth $12.50.
 With some gift cards, you could get up to $25 of value.
 That is not terribly exciting — but it is still free money.